super0618/Coexsys/README.md

 # coexsys

-> This is a Project Management Tool made by Syncfusion Vue.js Components
+> This is a Project Management Tool made using Syncfusion Vue Components and Websocket

 ## Build Setup